user00000001/Tesra/docs/specifications/websocket_api.md

 ## Introduction

-This document describes the Websocket api format for the ws/wss used in the Onchain Ontology.
+This document describes the Websocket api format for the ws/wss used in the Onchain Tesranode.

 ### Response parameters description